 While tent camping is certainly the method that gets you closest to nature, spending the night in a yurt is only slightly more removed from the sounds, smells and experience of the great outdoors.
 A yurt’s insulating materials keep the warmth inside more effectively than a tent at night, while being lightweight enough to make you feel like you’re out in the wild.
 The central skylight that most yurts have in the middle of the dome of the ceiling also allow sunlight and moonlight to illuminate the room naturally.

-Best Pacific Northwest Yurt Camping Destinations
+Pacific NW Yurt Camping Destinations

 The unique experience of yurt camping certainly offers some advantages for families that want to get out and enjoy nature, without the cost of renting an RV or the hassle of setup/tear-down of tent camping.
 In the Pacific Northwest, there are several amazing yurt camping destinations to highlight.